Nature Net Is Hiring!

 - This position is 10 hrs/week: hours are flexible and much of the work can be done remotely, as long as you can commit to 3-4 hours/week on site during regular business hours.
 There will be some required special events on evenings/weekends.

 - Compensation: this internship is paid with a starting rate of $7.25/hour.
-And don’t forget the paid professional development.
+Includes paid professional development opportunities.

 - We often offer the opportunity to continue the following semester.